rvosa/bio-phylo-forest-dbtree/docs/paper.md

    topology as it is being ingested.
 3. The resulting toolkit provides several command line tools to do the transformation and to extract subtrees from the resulting database files.
-In addition, library code with object-relational mappings that integrate with Bio::Phylo are provided.
-To demonstrate the utility of the general approach I also provide database files for trees published by Open Tree of Life, Green Genes, D-PLACE, PhyloTree, the NCBI taxonomy and the recently published, largest estimate of plant phylogeny to date.
+In addition, reusable library code with object-relational mappings for programmatic access are provided.
+   To demonstrate the utility of the general approach I also provide database files for trees published by Open Tree of Life, Greengenes, D-PLACE, PhyloTree, the NCBI taxonomy and a recently estimate of plant phylogeny.
 4. The database files that the toolkit produces are highly portable (either as SQLite or tabular text) and can readily be queried, for example, in the R environment.
-Programming languages with mature frameworks for object-relational mapping and phylogenetic tree analysis, such as Python, can use these facilities to make much larger phylogenies conveniently available to researcher-programmers.
+Programming languages with mature frameworks for object-relational mapping and phylogenetic tree analysis, such as Python, can use these facilities to make much larger phylogenies conveniently accessible to researcher-programmers.

 ### Keywords